 It sure is.
 Size and height of the deck are important for two reasons.
 Firstly, the size (the square foot area) determines how many children can play up there safely.
 Many swing set manufacturers try to lure you in with smaller forts (3x4 or 4x4ft) that are less expensive to produce and cost less.
 But don’t be fooled by their fancy picture.
 Your kids will quickly outgrow these small swing sets.

 Our fort sizes are all 5x5ft, some of the biggest in the industry.
-Your kids will certainly enjoy this large fort well into their early tweens, and this size fort can safely accommodate 3-4 kids at a time.
+Your kids will certainly enjoy this large fort well into their early teens, and this size fort can safely accommodate 3-4 kids at a time.
 The height of the fort deck is also important.
 Firstly, the higher the fort deck, the longer the slide will be going down.
 Believe me when I tell you that your kids will prefer a longer slide.
 Secondly, the height of the fort deck also determines the height of the swings.
 Taller forts mean wider swing arcs, and this too is certainly more fun for kids (trust us).